p.6 #1 · Canon R5 (and R5M2) vs Nikon Z8 (low light AF performance)

 Canon had low noise on aps by the 2010 60D, if not the 7D.
 FF certainly by 2012 5D3/1Dx/6D

-I have travel magazine covers and full stories (Conde Nast Traveler, T&L etc etc) photographed with medium format, full frame mirrorless, iPhones…They are indistinguishable when shot well and printed in a glossy magazine or ad campaign.
+I have copies of travel magazine covers and full stories (Conde Nast Traveler, T&L etc etc) photographed with medium format, full frame mirrorless, iPhones…They are indistinguishable when shot well and printed in a glossy magazine or ad campaign.

 If I were able to, I would attach some images here for reference…